Authorized Awlgrip Distributor Serving All of Florida | Call for Professional & Contractor Pricing

 The Six Stages of an Awlgrip Job

-• Surface preparation — Degrease, sand to substrate-correct grit (typically 80–180 for fiberglass before primer), and finish with the two-cloth solvent wipe method using Awlprep Plus T0115.
+• Surface preparation — Degrease, sand to substrate-correct grit (P150–P220 on fiberglass before 545 Epoxy Primer), and finish with the two-cloth solvent wipe method using Awlprep Plus T0115.

-• Priming — 545 Epoxy Primer for adhesion and corrosion protection, followed by High Build or Ultra Build surfacer primers for film thickness on faired surfaces.
+• Priming — 545 Epoxy Primer for adhesion and corrosion protection, following High Build or Ultra Build surfacer primers on faired surfaces.

 • Cure — Allow proper through-cure based on temperature, humidity, and dew point.
 Recoat windows are not optional.

-• Finish — Optional buff, polish, or non-skid (Griptex) application for deck areas.
+• Finish — Optional buff, polish (Awlcraft 2000/3000 only — Awlgrip Topcoat is not buffable), or non-skid (Griptex) application for deck areas.

 Bottom line: Awlgrip's durability comes from system compatibility, not any single product.
 The right primer + the right converter + the right reducer + the right environmental window is what produces a yacht-grade finish.